 Cambridge Midwives provides primary care for low risk pregnancies.
 Throughout pregnancy, labour ,birth and the first 6 weeks after birth.
 Midwifery care is founded on respect for normal pregnancy and birth as a healthy process and profound event in a women’s life.

 We opened our doors in January of 2000.
 Prior to this time Cambridge women who desired midwifery care were required to travel to Kitchener or Guelph.
-Since opening Cambridge Midwives has assisted in the delivery of over 5000 babies .
+Since opening Cambridge Midwives has helped over 6900 families .
 Both at home and in the hospital.
 We have an excellent rapport with Cambridge Memorial Hospital, ensuring our clients experience at the hospital is seamless.
 In addition to standard midwifery care, we specialize in providing a variety of drug free options for improving the progress of labour and the comfort of our clients.

 Our catchment area encompasses a radius of approximately a half hour drive from the city of Cambridge.
 Pre and Postpartum visits at home are provided within the entire catchment area.
 The following is intended to provide you with information on our practice and the services we provide.